What the experts say

 Resistance training has been shown to increase muscular strength and muscular hypertrophy.
 A review paper continues that in general, resistance training causes stimulation of protein synthesis as well as an increase in protein breakdown, resulting in a negative balance of protein.
 Providing nutrients, specifically amino acids, helps to stimulate protein synthesis and improve the overall net balance of protein.
 Strategies to increase the concentration and availability of amino acids after resistance exercise are of great interest and have been shown to effectively increase overall protein synthesis.
-After exercise, providing carbohydrate has been shown to mildly stimulate protein synthesis while the addition of free amino acids prior to and after exercise, specifically essential amino acids, causes a rapid pronounced increase in protein synthesis as well as protein balance
+After exercise, providing carbohydrate has been shown to mildly stimulate protein synthesis while the addition of free amino acids before and after exercise, specifically essential amino acids, causes a rapid pronounced increase in protein synthesis as well as protein balance

 Evidence exists for a dose-response relationship of infused amino acids while no specific regimen exists for optimal dosing upon ingestion.
 Ingestion of whole or intact protein sources (e.g. protein powders, meal-replacements) has been shown to cause similar improvements in protein balance after resistance exercise when compared to free amino acid supplements.
-Future research should seek to determine optimal dosing of ingested intact amino acids.
+Future research should seek to determine the optimal dosing of ingested intact amino acids.

 A new test has been reported for the determination of peak oxygen uptake based on a three-minute all-out cycling test.
 Eleven subjects participated in the comparative test to the classical ramp test and results were found to correlate very closely.